 Adept at exhibiting cultural competency in the healthcare field while working with the sick and vulnerable in a variety of venues, nurses are often regarded as marvelous and efficient caregivers of patients.
 However, as our healthcare system undergoes radical change, the role of nursing is changing too – nurses should look into options like pursuing an RN to BSN program in order to be ready to meet the challenges in tomorrow's healthcare system.

-University entry for an RN to BSN program of your choice is not much different from Associate's Degree and NCLEX licensure criteria - however, there is some difference from institution to institution.
-In order to help you determine documents and timelines, we've included the most common criteria below:
+University entry for an RN to BSN program of your choice is not much different from an associate’s degree – however, there is some difference from institution to institution.
+In order to help you determine documents and timelines, we’ve included the most common criteria below:

 - Complete and submit an online application that adheres to processing and admission deadlines

 - Maintain a GPA of 2.85 or higher

 - Possess an ADN degree from a regionally accredited college

 - Provide a list of immunizations – up to date